-Josh Kotin is Counsel in the Chicago office of Buckley LLP.
+Josh Kotin is Partner in the Chicago office of Buckley LLP.
 Mr. Kotin routinely assists banks, nonbanks, other financial services providers, and private equity sponsors with federal and state regulatory and enforcement matters.

 Mr. Kotin also routinely advises on compliance with various federal and state banking and consumer finance statutes, including the Consumer Financial Protection Act (CFPA), National Bank Act, Truth in Lending Act (TILA), Real Estate Settlement Procedures Act (RESPA), Servicemembers Civil Relief Act (SCRA), Fair Credit Reporting Act (FCRA), Equal Credit Opportunity Act (ECOA), Fair Housing Act, Fair Debt Collection Practices Act, and the privacy provisions of the Gramm-Leach-Bliley Act.
 He also has provided advice on compliance with the interpretation of mortgage investor guidelines, including requirements pertaining to Fannie Mae, Freddie Mac, and the Federal Housing Administration.